alexmacarthur/vite-plugin-proxy-page/README.md

 # vite-plugin-proxy-page

-A Vite plugin for developing an SPA in the context of a deployed production page.
+A Vite plugin for developing an application in the context of a remote page.

 ## What's the Problem?

-It's an increasingly common pattern to independently develop small applications outside of the context of where they'll live.
+It's an increasingly common pattern to independently develop small applications outside of the context in which they'll live.
 For example, an interactive calculator might be built with Vite's out-of-the-box development server, and then be published where it'll be used on the pages of an enterprise CMS -- pages that have their own set of styles, UI quirks, and other characteristics.
-If you're not careful, you could have unexpected interference with how your little application looks or works.
+If you're not careful, you could have unexpected interference with how your application looks or works.

 This plugin swaps out your local `index.html` file for a public page of your choosing.
 You'll get the UI, styles, and other assets just as if you were on the actual page, but still get to keep the snappy developer experience of a typical Vite setup.